The pretence of peace , by Thierry Meyssan

 From the US point of view, the cease-fire agreement was simply a means of gaining time, supplying the jihadists and relaunching the war.
 Turning the situation around on the diplomatic front, Russia called for an emergency meeting of the Security Council, which caused panic in Washington.
 Indeed, this period not only coincides with the end of Obama’s mandate, but also with the General Assembly of the United Nations.

 Manifestly nervous, the US ambassador to the Security Council, Samantha Power, left the Council room in the middle of the session in order to address a group of journalists.
 She was hoping that in this way, the first Press reports would relay only the US point of view.
-She therefore made ironic comments about the Russian «tantrum» about what was, after all, just a simple live-fire «incident» (62 dead and a hundred wounded!)
+She therefore made ironic comments about the Russian «stunt» about what was, after all, just a simple live-fire «incident» (62 dead and a hundred wounded!)
 She then launched into a diatribe against the far more dastardly crimes committed by the Damascus régime.
 Warned about this manipulation, the Russian ambassador, Vitali Tchourkine, then left the Council room himself in order to share his point of view.
 Prudently, the journalists, who had just been alerted by the British House of Commons to the lies of Madame Power concerning the alleged crimes of Mouamar Kadhafi, wrote up both sides of the story.

 As from now, Russia will intensify its diplomatic advantage – the United States have been caught red-handed in treachery.
 Moscow could therefore use the General Assembly to announce its desire to finish with the jihadists.
 The US manipulation will turn against those who imagined it.
 Washington will have only two options left – either engage in an open confrontation, which it does not want, or accept that its protégés lose the game.